Skip to main content

 PropertyTypeDescriptionDefault

-Nextfunc(fiber.Ctx) boolA function to skip this middleware when returned true.nil
+Nextfunc(fiber.Ctx) boolA function to skip this middleware when it returns true.nil

 Except[]stringArray of cookie keys that should not be encrypted.[]

 KeystringA base64-encoded unique key to encode & decode cookies.
 Required.
-Key length should be 32 characters.(No default, required field)
+Key length should be 16, 24, or 32 bytes.(No default, required field)

 Default Config